 Safety Glasses: Eye protection is vital to guard against sparks, debris, or accidental contact with energized parts.

-Sun-Protection Arm Sleeves: Sun-protection arm sleeves are designed to shield your skin from ultraviolet (UV) rays while allowing you to remain cool and comfortable.
+Sun-Protection Arm Sleeves: Sun-protection arm sleeves are designed to shield your skin from ultraviolet (UV) rays while keeping you cool and comfortable.
 These sleeves are made from high-performance fabrics like nylon, spandex, and polyester, providing flexibility and breathability.

-Their moisture-wicking properties help keep sweat away from your skin, resulting in improved focus and less fatigue, particularly during prolonged outdoor electrical inspections or maintenance work.
+Their moisture-wicking properties help keep sweat away from your skin, improving focus and reducing fatigue, particularly during prolonged outdoor electrical inspections or maintenance work.
 Look for options with a high UPF (Ultraviolet Protection Factor) rating, as this ensures maximum protection from both UVA and UVB rays.

 Work Boots and Insulated Mats: Electrical hazard boots, combined with insulating mats, provide an added safety buffer against accidental grounding—critical for preventing life-threatening injuries.